Restaurant Marketing Budget: How to Spend Smarter and Grow Faster

 3. Forgetting Hidden Costs

-Marketing isn’t just about ad spend—you also need to account for software fees, website hosting, email marketing tools, photography, and even staff time.
+Marketing isn’t just about ad spend.
+You also need to account for software fees, website hosting, email marketing tools, photography, and even staff time.
 If you’re running a loyalty program or offering promotions, consider the impact of discounts on your overall revenue.
 A well-planned budget includes all these costs upfront to avoid surprises.

 Not getting caught in these common marketing traps means you’ll have leaner, more efficient marketing strategies, saving you a ton of time, money, and headache.